Proton-rich production of lanthanides: the $\nu i$ process

 \section{Acknowledgments}

+The authors thank the anonymous referee for the helpful feedback and suggestions.
 R.S. and I.R. would like to thank E.~Holmbeck for helpful discussions.
 This research is supported in part by the National Science Foundation Grant No. PHY-2020275 (Network for Neutrinos, Nuclear Astrophysics and Symmetries).
-The work of X.W., J.Z. and Y.D. is supported in part by the National Natural Science Foundation of China (Grant No. 12494574), the National Key R$\&$D Program of China (2021YFA0718500) and the Chinese Academy of Sciences (Grant No. E329A6M1).
-The work of H.L. and Y.L. is supported by the National Key R$\&$D Program of China Nos.
-2024YFA1611903, the National Natural Science Foundation of China grant No.12222305, and the Strategic Priority Research Program of Chinese Academy of Sciences grant Nos.
-XDB1160103.
-ABB is supported in part by the U.S.~Department of Energy, Office of Science, Office of High Energy Physics, under Award No.~DE-SC0019465 and in part by the National Science Foundation Grant PHY-2411495 at the University of Wisconsin-Madison.
+The work of X.W., J.Z. and Y.D. is supported in part by the National Natural Science Foundation of China (Grant No. 12494570, 12494574), the National Key R$\&$D Program of China (2021YFA0718500) and the Chinese Academy of Sciences (Grant No. E329A6M1), and China's Space Origins Exploration Program..
+The work of H.L. and Y.L. is supported by the National Key R$\&$D Program of China (No. 2024YFA1611903), the National Natural Science Foundation of China (grant No.12222305), and the Strategic Priority Research Program of Chinese Academy of Sciences (grant No. XDB1160103).
+ABB is supported in part by the U.S.~Department of Energy, Office of Science, Office of High Energy Physics, under Award No.~DE-SC0019465 and in part by the National Science Foundation (grant PHY-2411495) at the University of Wisconsin-Madison.
 The work of M.J.C.~is supported by the U.S.~Department of Energy under contract number DE-FG02-97ER-41014 (U.W.~Nuclear Theory).
 AVP was supported in part by the U.S. Department of Energy under contract number DE-FG02-87ER40328 at the University of Minnesota, and would also like to thank SLAC National Accelerator Laboratory for their hospitality and support during the completion of this project.
-The work of I.R.\ is supported in part by the U.S. National Science Foundation grant AST~2205847.
-The work of R.S is supported in part by the U.S. Department of Energy under contract numbers DE-FG02-95-ER40934 and LA22-ML-DE-FOA-2440 and by the PCLB Foundation.
+The work of I.R.\ is supported in part by the U.S. National Science Foundation (grant AST~2205847).
+The work of R.S is supported in part by the U.S. Department of Energy under contract numbers DE-FG02-95-ER40934 and LA22-ML-DEFOA-2440.